Panic Attacks

 Understanding panic attacks – what is happening and what causes them, is crucial to taking control to prevent them or minimise the symptoms.

-Panic attacks can be the result of an intolerable build-up of stress over time or they can be in response to a terrifying event.
+Panic attacks can be the result of an intolerable build-up of stress over time or they can be in response to trauma.
 They can also be an unconscious response to some reminder of a traumatic event, e.g. the smell of petrol might trigger a panic attack for someone who was in a serious car accident.

 What happens is, the brain’s emotional alarm system goes into overdrive – like when the smoke alarm goes off when we burn the toast – a false alarm because there is no real fire.
 Just like the smoke alarm is designed to keep us safe, but sometimes makes mistakes, so our brain’s emotional alarm system can kick in inappropriately when there is no real danger.